nmelekian/TransitApp/README.md

 # Better Ride

-TransitApp, otherwise known by the new name of BetterRide, is an app designed for public transportation users in the Detroit area to help provide feedback about their ride in a more effective way.
+TransitApp, otherwise known by the new name of BetterRide, is an app designed to help public transportation users in the Detroit area provide feedback about their ride in a more effective way.

 ## Background